EvaSeidlmayer/orcid-for-wikidata/README.md

 # ORCID for Wikidata

 This repository contains scripts to import authors with information about affiliation and education from [ORCID database] into [Wikidata].
 Afterwards the author items can be connected to their scienctific articles in Wikidata by the script Orcbot.
+A short video on OrcBot (status November, 2020) you can find on Zenodo: [10.5281/zenodo.7969884](Doi:10.5281/zenodo.7969884)

 _Basic data work of Orcbot_
 ![alt text](https://github.com/EvaSeidlmayer/orcid-for-wikidata/blob/master/OrcBot.png "Basic functionality of Orcbot")